-Honorable Court as a result of Defendant's breach of duty to Plaintiff to maintain confidentiality and to inform Plaintiff of any conflict of interests."19 This Court in Owen and in Singleton and the other indicated cases did not permit the trial court to decide or to resolve genuinely disputed issues of material fact in response to motions for summary judgment.
+This Court has also reversed summary judgments in other cases involving alleged breaches of fiduciary duties. ^{112 & 113} In Owen v.
+Pringle, this Court reserved the trial court's grant of summary judgment in favor of Defendant Pringle by relying upon Singleton and holding that the plaintiff in Owen validly asserted a cause of action for breach of fiduciary duty by alleging "'[t]his action is essentially brought before this Honorable Court as a result of Defendant's breach of duty to Plaintiff to maintain confidentiality and to inform Plaintiff of any conflict of interests."
+114 (emphasis added) This Court in Owen and in Singleton and the other indicated cases did not permit the trial court to decide or to resolve genuinely disputed issues of material fact in response to motions for summary judgment.

-In the instant case, the trial court clearly erred in deciding and in attempting to resolve genuinely disputed issues of material fact with respect to the aggregate settlement amount allocated to the Waggoners, the lack of disclosure of the aggregate settlement as well as the existence of all other claimants and the nature and extent of their injuries and participation in the aggregate settlement, attorney fee sharing and the attorney fee percentage, improprieties related to MDL fee assessment and payment, and the improper solicitation of the MTLA contribution and fraudulent donation of the total contribution to L.I.M.B.
-Factual elements germane to the Waggoners' four causes of action against Williamson and Miller are the providence of a jury not a judge on a motion for summary judgment.
-Accordingly, this Court should reverse the Adams County Circuit Court's entry of the partial motion for summary judgment against the Waggoners and permit the Waggoners to proceed before a jury with the entirety of the factual circumstances supporting the breach of fiduciary duty, breach of contract, negligent misrepresentation, and fraud causes of action.
+In the instant case, the trial court clearly erred in deciding and in attempting to resolve genuinely disputed issues of material fact with respect to the gross amount allocated to the Waggoners; the lack of disclosure of the aggregate settlement and required information about all other claimants; improprieties related to MDL fee assessment and payment; and the improper solicitation of the MTLA contribution and fraudulent donation of the total contribution to L.I.M.B.
+Factual elements germane to